 Program Mission, Goals and Outcomes

-The mission of the Gaming Development and Simulation Programming Technology Bachelor’s Degree (GDSP BS) Program is to provide an advanced program to prepare students to become professional programmers working in the game development or simulation industry, and to prepare students for further education at the master’s level.
+The mission of the Gaming Development and Simulation Programming Bachelor’s Degree (GDS BS) Program is to provide an advanced program to prepare students to become professional programmers working in the game development or simulation industry, and to prepare students for further education at the master’s level.

 Through a combination of theory, hands-on state-of-the-art laboratory experiences, small class sizes led by experienced instructors, and a capstone project, the program emphasizes application of knowledge to the design and development of games and simulations.